 "Do yourself a favor and don't get a sleek black passport cover.
 Instead, get a fire-engine red one so you can easily spot it in your bag at all times.
 Your sanity—and the people behind you in the security line—will thank you."

-"Look, if it were up to me, I'd wear Alo yoga leggings and my favorite sweatshirt on any flight over seven hours.
+"Look, if it were up to me, I'd wear ALO Yoga leggings and my favorite sweatshirt on any flight over seven hours.
 Alas, since I often have to take business meetings or lunches before I check into my hotel, and it's not yet socially acceptable to take business meetings in tie-dye, this sweater-blazer from J.Crew is comfortable enough for the plane yet polished enough to be presentable."

 "Shoes are my packing bane of existence.
 They take up the most room and are the heaviest items in your suitcase.
 So having a multipurpose pair—like these block heels, which are easy enough to walk in during the day and can be dressed up for night—are a true staple."

-"So far this summer, this white dress from LouLou Studio has been my most worn vacation piece—I've thrown it on to wear to the pool in Lake Como, to lunch at L'Avenue in Paris, to pick up paper towels at Duane Reade in New York City.
+"So far this summer, this white dress from LouLou Studio has been my most worn vacation piece.
+I've thrown it on to wear to the pool in Lake Como, to lunch at L'Avenue in Paris, and to pick up paper towels at Duane Reade in New York City.
 Now that's versatility," explains Taylor.
 "Made of simple cotton, it's also wonderfully easy to stuff into a suitcase, and you won't need to dry clean it afterward."

-"My full makeup bag is way too heavy to lug around while traveling, so I tend to bring a pared-back bag of cosmetics in my suitcase comprised of tinted moisturizer, mascara, a little bit of bronzer, and this Milk stick, which doubles as blush and lipstick," says Taylor.
+"My full makeup bag is way too heavy to lug around while traveling, so I tend to bring a pared-down bag of cosmetics in my suitcase comprised of tinted moisturizer, mascara, a little bit of bronzer, and this Milk stick, which doubles as blush and lipstick," says Taylor.